roman-milk/roman-milk.github.io/beach-bubble-butts.md

+===

- ****** Beach Bubble Butts ****** byTheTalkMan© I tried to find some flaw in her.
+I tried to find some flaw in her.
 I realized that she was probably an easy lay.
 Sure, she was smoking hot, but it probably wouldn't be rocket science to bed her.
 A hot guy would probably be all that was required for her to spread her legs.
 Easy girls served their purpose, but they weren't as fun as other girls.
 I always preferred it when the girls I was with were confident.
 I always enjoyed confident, hot-bodied sluts, not airheaded, easy sluts.
 I always preferred it when the girls were the hunters, not the prey.
 It was never as much fun when you had to settle for the girls who were waiting to be picked up.
 It was always much more fun when the girls knew how to play the game.
 It was much more fun when the girls were slutty, but not pushovers.
 Girls who went after the man they wanted.
 Girls that wouldn't settle for a shitty pick up line.
 It was always much more fun when you had to work for the girl.
 I always liked when you immediately realized that a girl was a wildcat in the sack, but you had to work to be the man who would be honored to be taken home by her and see her talents in person.
 Seduction was the ultimate sport, and like any sport, the game was far more fun with a worthy competitor.

  It would take a lot of time and experience for a girl to get that good.
 I had banged a lot of high school girls back in the day, and not one of them was a worthy challenge.
 In my experience, it wasn't until a girl reached the later years of college when they started to become worthy adversaries.
 Those girls were always the most fun.
 And as hot as the girl in the pink bikini was, she was probably nowhere close to being a true master of seduction.